 Assisted Suicide Vs. Aid In Dying

 “Aid in dying and assisted suicide have nothing to do with each other,” says Barbara Coombs Lee, an attorney and President of Compassion & Choices, the group dedicated to expanding and protecting the rights of the terminally ill.
 “One is a medical practice and the other is a felony."
-In Montana, Oregon, Vermont, Washington and one county in New Mexico where right-to-die is the law, assisted suicide is outlawed.
+In California, Montana, Oregon, Vermont, Washington and one county in New Mexico where right-to-die is the law, assisted suicide is outlawed.

 “It's like calling surgery a stabbing or chemotherapy poison,” says Coombs Lee, co-author of the nation's first death-with-dignity law in Oregon.

 Just as boomers have been central to the civil rights, women's rights and gay rights movements, they are now driving the aid in dying effort.
 Coombs Lee says there's a reason: "It's the boomers' personal experience with the deaths of their parents that has opened their eyes, awakened them to the harm [of not having the choice to end your own life, if you're terminally ill].
 And because of that, they are starting to think of their own end-of-life plans.”